thegridelectric/gridworks-protocol/docs/types/telemetry-reporting-config.rst

 TelemetryReportingConfig
 ==========================
-Python pydantic class corresponding to json type `telemetry.reporting.config`, version `000`.
+Python pydantic class corresponding to json type `telemetry.reporting.config`, version `001`.

 .. autoclass:: gwproto.types.TelemetryReportingConfig
     :members:

+**AboutNodeName**:
+    - Description: About Node Name.
+The name of the SpaceheatNode that is getting measured.
+Typically this node will have a single data channel associated to it.
+    - Format: SpaceheatName

 **TelemetryName**:
-    - Description:
+    - Description: Telemetry Name.
+The Telemetry Name associated with this config.

-**AboutNodeName**:
-    - Description: The name of the SpaceheatNode whose physical quantity is getting captured.
+**PollPeriodMs**:
+    - Description: Poll Period in Milliseconds.
+Poll Period refers to the period of time between two readings by the local actor.
+This is in contrast to Capture Period, which refers to the period between readings that are sent up to the cloud (or otherwise saved for the long-term).
-    - Format: LeftRightDot
+    - Format: PositiveInteger

-**ReportOnChange**:
+**CapturePeriodS**:
+    - Description: Capture Period Seconds.
+This telemetry data channel will capture data periodically, at this rate.
+It will be shared (although not necessarily immediately) with the AtomicTNode.
+The capture period must be longer than the poll period.
+If the channel is also capturing on change, those asynchronous reports do not reset this period.
-    - Description:
+    - Format: PositiveInteger

-**SamplePeriodS**:
+**AsyncCapture**:
+    - Description: Asynchronous Capture.
+Set CaptureOnChange to true for asynchronous reporting of captured data, in addition to the synchronous periodic capture reflected by the CapturePeriodS.

+**AsyncCaptureDelta**:
+    - Description: Asynchronous Capture Delta.
+Represents the threshold or minimum change in value required for asynchronous reporting of telemetry data, assuming CaptureOnChange.
+For example, if TelemetryName is WaterTempCTimes1000 and one wants 0.25 deg C to trigger a new capture, then this would be set to 250.
-    - Description:
+    - Format: PositiveInteger

 **Exponent**:
     - Description: Exponent.
 Say the TelemetryName is WaterTempCTimes1000; this corresponds to units of Celsius.
 To match the implication in the name, the Exponent should be 3, and a Value of 65300 would indicate 65.3 deg C

 **Unit**:
-    - Description:

-**AsyncReportThreshold**:
-    - Description:

-**NameplateMaxValue**:
-    - Description:
-    - Format: PositiveInteger
+    - Description: Unit.
+Say TelemetryName is WaterTempCTimes1000.
+The unit would be Celcius.

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.